Marcxz/academy-go-q32021/README.md

+# Last Deliverable - Wizeline Geocoding Golang API

+The project is the result of every knoweldge that Wizeline Academy, mentors and bootcamp classmates shared with me, I really appreciate.
+The project is about building an API using a lot of golang topics that we learned during the Go Bootcamp like clean architecture, golang basics, routing, unit test, concurrency, etc.

+The API consists in geocode addresses using Google Maps API as external interface, store the result at the csv file, read it displaying to the user as a JSON response, and generate the best route between two addresses using Dijkstra algorithm and render it in a map web page.

+## Architecture

+The project uses the clean architecture pattern that's why it was separated into 4 layers (domain, usecase, controller / repository and interface.
+The result is as the following:

 # Second Deliverable

 At this moment I added a new endpoint that connect to an external api to geocode an address and store the result in the csv file.
 I Added unit test to usecase using mocks and specific cases.
 The code was refactored and used clean architecture.